code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/readRecords.md

 [example]

-**Search for records** Similar the example above, we can request a subset of records to be returned using the `searchTerms` parameter.
+**Search for records** Similar the example above, we can request a subset of records to be returned using the `searchTerms` parameter. `searchTerms` can be used to find exact matches on one or more columns of a record.
 Click 'View Data' in App Lab to see the stored data.

 <pre>
 //Create a single record in the table createRecord("fav_foods", {name:"Sally", age:16, food:"avocado"}, function() {

-  //After the record is created, search for records where the food matches "avocado". readRecords("fav_foods", {food:"avocado"}, function(records) {
+  //After the record is created, search for records where the food column exactly matches "avocado". readRecords("fav_foods", {food:"avocado"}, function(records) {
     for (var i =0; i < records.length; i++) {
       write("id: " + records[i].id + " Age:" + records[i].age + " Food: " + records[i].food);